-Oakwood Drive parking lot; John McCall MacBain Pathway (Southern Section) & Canada 150 Pathway (South Central Section); Continue along Route 420 to QE Way and head south.
+To start from the Oakwood Drive parking lot: John McCall MacBain Pathway [Southern Section] & Canada 150 Pathway [South Central Section]; Continue along Route 420 to QE Way and head south.
 Take exit 27 to Route 49 east.
 Take your first left on Oakwood Dr. Parking lot on your right.

-Portage Road parking lot; Paisley Janvary Pool Pathway (North Central Section); Travel 1.5 miles along Route 420 and take the Drummond Rd exit.
+To start from the Portage Road parking lot: Paisley Janvary Pool Pathway [North Central Section]; Travel 1.5 miles along Route 420 and take the Drummond Rd exit.
 Turn left on Valley Way, then right on Drummond Rd.
 Cross over the Hydro Canal and turn right on Morrison Rd, then your first left on Portage Rd.
 Parking lot on your right.

-Stanley Ave parking lot; Niagara Falls Lions Legacy Pathway (Northern Section); Travel 1.5 miles along Route 420 and take the Drummond Rd exit.
+To start from the Stanley Ave parking lot: Niagara Falls Lions Legacy Pathway [Northern Section]; Travel 1.5 miles along Route 420 and take the Drummond Rd exit.
 Turn left on Valley Way, then right on Drummond Rd.
 Travel 1.2 miles to Thorold Stone Rd and turn right.
 Turn left on Stanley Rd just before the Hydro Canal.
 Parking lot on your right.

-I haven't checked out any of these trails.
+I haven't ridden any of these trails.
 All the trails are paved, flat and travel above the Hydro Canal.
-Map boards are located in the parking lots.
+Map Boards are located in the parking lots.
 A mesh fence separates you from the canal and I'm not sure how much of a view you'll get of the canal.

-Starting from the Portage Road parking lot [North Central Section]; Map board located here.
-The paved Section 5 (Paisley Janvary Pool Pathway) continues north along an open wooded corridor.
-After 0.8 miles the trail brings you out to Route 57.
-Map board located here.
+To access the next section you'll need to head left on-road (narrow shoulder/sidewalk available) along Drummond Rd.
+Turn right along Morrison St, then left on Portage Road where you'll pick up the the paved Paisley Janvary Pool Pathway [Section 5] at 3.2 miles.
+Map Board and parking lot located here.
+The trail continues north along an open wooded corridor.
+After 4 miles the trail brings you out to Route 57.
+Map Board located here.
 A cross light takes you over to the Stanley Avenue parking lot.
 Picnic tables located here.
-The paved Section 6 (Niagara Falls Lions Legacy Pathway) continues north 0.7 miles along an open wooded corridor to Whirlpool Rd.
-If you travel right on-road along Whirlpool Rd (shoulder) you can connect to the Niagara River Recreational Trail after 0.3 miles.
+The paved Niagara Falls Lions Legacy Pathway [Section 6] continues north along an open wooded corridor to Whirlpool Rd. at 4.7 miles.

 CLICK HERE FOR MAP